phyique/funnel_python/README.md

 # Getting started

-To get the Python server running locally:
+To get this Python application running locally:

 - Clone this repo
 - `pip install -r requirements` to install all required dependencies